Bouvier des Flandres: Appearance

-The Bouvier is a powerfully built, compact, rough-coated dog of rugged appearance.
-It gives the impression of size and strength without clumsiness or heaviness.
-Perhaps its most notable feature is the impressive head which is accentuated by a heavy beard and mustache.
+The Bouvier is a rough-coated dog of rugged appearance.
+It gives the impression of size and strength without clumsiness.
+The head is accentuated by a "heavy beard" and "mustache".
 Although the practice of cropping both ears and tail are now mostly cosmetic, tails were originally docked to prevent injuries caused by herding and cart-pulling.
 The practice of cosmetic docking is currently opposed by the American Veterinary Medical Association.

 In the area of origin (Flanders, Belgium) cropping was made illegal in 2006.
-The weight of males ranges from 80 to 120 pounds or 36 to 54 kilograms, slightly smaller for females.
-They are powerfully built, with a thick double coat, which can be fawn, black, grey brindle, or "pepper and salt" in color.
-Bouviers are sometimes considered non-shedding, but in fact do lose hair, like all dogs.
+The weight of males ranges from 80 to 120 pounds or 36 to 54 kilograms, slightly lighter on average for females.
+They are built with a thick double coat, which can be fawn, black, grey brindle, or "pepper and salt" in color.
+Bouviers are sometimes considered non-shedding, but still do lose hair, like all dogs.
 Most of the hair that they lose is caught within the double coat which results in matting.
-They require weekly brushing and combing to maintain the coat.
+They require weekly brushing and combing to maintain their coat.
 In addition to weekly brushing, the coat should be trimmed approximately every 3–5 weeks if it is to be a show dog.
-Trimming requires practice to achieve the proper look.